RemiPrevost/RJ/readme.txt

 extends a fragment activity because a map fragment is used in this class.

-public class CustomAutoComplete extends AutoCompleteTextView {} : This class allows the user to use spaces (ì ì)  in an AutoCompleteTextView to find a place for his event because at first ìspacesî disabled the functionality of the google map to propose a list of places.
+public class CustomAutoComplete extends AutoCompleteTextView {} : This class allows the user to use spaces (‚Äú ‚Äú)  in an AutoCompleteTextView to find a place for his event because at first ‚Äúspaces‚Äù disabled the functionality of the google map to propose a list of places.

-public class customTextView extends TextView {} : This class introduces the ìJeNeTOublieraiJamais.ttfî police for the writing in a TextView.
+public class customTextView extends TextView {} : This class introduces the ‚ÄúJeNeTOublieraiJamais.ttf‚Äù police for the writing in a TextView.

 public class FeedItem {} : This class defines an item of the event feed (a location, a date, a picture of the sport a description).